hernanponcedeleon/Dat3M/dartagnan/src/test/resources/inlineasm/README.md

 # How to generate LLVM files with Inline Asm from Libvsync and Ck
-This readme serves as a small guideline in case you want to add or change some llvm files in here
+This readme explains how to generate llvm benchmarks with inline asm.
+We explain how to do this on arm (v7 and v8), but doing it on other devices is similar.

 *Note* : to generate those files you are going to need **Clang** which runs on an arm device.